 - Serve with ice cream or whipped cream if you feel like it.

 - Refrigerate leftovers, covered.

-- Yogurt.
+Yogurt.
+It gives a slight tang and tenderness to the biscuit dough.
 If you don't have any you can use buttermilk.

 Keywords: peach cobbler